MichailParaskevopoulos/heathrow-flights-apache-beam/README.md

 The project also consites of the following scripts:

 1. pom.xml - Configuration file for Apache Maven
-2. message_publisher - Directory with Java Class and pom.xml file for Google Cloud Functions to receive and publish the injested messages containing the flight data
+2. message_subscriber - Directory with the com.subscriber.Subscriber Java Class and pom.xml file for Google Cloud Functions to receive and publish the injested messages containing the flight data

 ## Executing Apache Beam ETL Pipelines on Google Dataflow using the Cloud SDK